 The Minima Guide to Receiving Gifts

-You’ve given and received, and hopefully fun times were had.
+You’ve given and received, and hopefully joyful times were had.
 Now you have some new things that need to find a place in your home.
 First, I’d like to give you permission to let go of any gifts you received that you do not love or have a use for.
-Gifts are meant to be enjoyed.
-If you aren’t going to enjoy owning something, let it go.
+Gifts are meant to be enjoyed—if you aren’t going to enjoy owning something, let it go.
 Maxwell Ryan, CEO of Apartment Therapy, said it best: “When you receive a present, your duty is to receive it and thank the giver—not to keep the gift forever.”

 If you decide to let go of a gift, you have a few options: